Puzzlepart/bestillingsportalen/Regional-settings.md

 # Regional Settings

-Provision Assist includes the ability for users to choose a Time Zone and Locale to apply to their area when making a request.
+Bestillingsportalen includes the ability for users to choose a Time Zone and Locale to apply to their area when making a request.

 This time zone/locale will be applied to the SharePoint site using PnP PowerShell during provisioning.
 If the area is a Team, Group or Viva Engage community then the regional settings will be applied to the SharePoint site that backs this.